planetfederal/qgis-suite-plugin/doc/gui.rst

 The main element of the explorer is the explorer tree.
 It has the following main branches, each of which deals with a different component.

 - GeoServer catalogs
-- PostGIS
+- PostGIS connections
 - GeoGit
 - QGIS project

-A GeoWebCache branch is found under the *Geoserver catalogs* branch, since GeoWebCache is integrated into GeoServer
+A *GeoWebCache* branch is found under the *Geoserver catalogs* branch, since GeoWebCache is integrated into GeoServer

 The *GeoServer catalogs* branch contains the catalogs that you are connected to, and with which you can interact from the explorer.
 It is empty when you start the explorer, and you can add as many connections as you want to it.

 The *QGIS Project* branch contains the elements of the current QGIS project.
 These elements, however, are presented with a structure that differs from the QGIS TOC, and resembles the structure of elements in GeoServer.
 This way, it is easy to understand the relation between both the QGIS project and the GeoServer Catalogs

-The *PostGIS databases* contains a list of all available PostGIS connections in QGIS.
+The *PostGIS databases* branch contains a list of all available PostGIS connections in QGIS.
 Its functionality resembles that of the QGIS built--in DB Manager.

 The *GeoGit repositories* branch contains the available GeoGit repositories that have been defined.
 Like the branch corresponding to GeoServer catalogs, it's empty when you launch the explorer, and you can add as many repositories as needed.